antaldaniel/danielantal_eu/content/en/authors/daniel_antal/_index.md

 - Data Scientists
 ---

 Daniel Antal is an experienced data scientist, consultant, economist, and the co-founder of [Reprex](https://reprex.nl/), a Netherlands-based startup that brings the benefits of big data to small organizations with shared resources and research automation.
+He applies data science practice, open-source software development with sound economics and valuation techniques.

-He is also a research affiliate at the [Centre for Competition Policy](https://www.linkedin.com/school/ccpuea/).
+He is also a research affiliate at the [Centre for Competition Policy](https://www.linkedin.com/school/ccpuea/ and at the [Institute for Information Law](https://www.ivir.nl/employee/antaldaniel/) of the University of Amsterdam.

-Reprex’s [automated data observatories](https://reprex.nl/#observatories) reduce non-billable and not-credited working hours in data processing, documentation, quality oversight by packaging scientific open-source software into a data-as-service and turning ill-processed proprietary data and not-yet-processed open data sources into business and policy indicators that can be used by all.

-Daniel has 20 years’ experience in consulting on areas of strategy, acquisitions, regulated prices, and competition law.
-He holds a quantitative economics degree, and economic regulation degree, and he is a CFA charterholder.
-As a quantitatively trained financial economist, he uses a variety of sound valuation methods, corporate finance models, forecasting tools and economic impact analysis for his recommendations, and applies the [standards and ethical guidelines](https://www.cfainstitute.org/en/ethics-standards/ethics/code-of-ethics-standards-of-conduct-guidance) of the Chartered Financial Analyst Institute.